IEA: Inner Ensemble Average within a convolutional neural network: Visualization and analysis of IEA features

 We use similarity scores \(\lambda\) to validate the visual interpretation of the IEA features.
 The similarity score measures how similar an image to another image.
 If both image of comparison are the same, the similarity score value will be zero.
 The more difference between the images the more the value of similarity score increases till it reaches the maximum value which is 1.
 Thus, the usage of similarity score is handful to measure how unique a feature compared to other features produced by the same layer.
 We introduce the mean sum of similarity score (mss-score) \(\mu_{\lambda}\) as follows: for each \(n\) features \(f\) in a layer the mss-score is defined as:

 The higher the mss-score is, the more unique the features produced by the model are.
-For the similarity score measurement, we used the similarity score model introduced by \cite{sscore} which is proven to outperform any previous similarity score measurements methods.
-In table \ref{sstable}, the IEA and CNL mss-scores were evaluated on a batch of 100 validation samples from the rotated-MNIST dataset.
-The IEAs mss-scores are always greater than the CNL mss-scores.
-This indicates that the usage of IEA produces more unique features compared to CNL features, and it confirms our visual analysis.
+For the similarity score measurement, we used the similarity score model introduced by \citep{sscore} which is proven to outperform any previous similarity score measurements methods.
+In Table \ref{sstable}, the IEA and convolutional layer mss-scores were evaluated on a batch of 100 validation samples from the rotated-MNIST dataset.
+The IEAs mss-scores are always greater than the convolutional layer mss-scores.
+This indicates that the usage of IEA produces more unique features compared to convolutional layer features, and it confirms our visual analysis.